Transparency is key to making the voice revolution a reality

 If she had to do one thing over, she added, she would have explained some of the effects much more clearly so that people would have the comfort of knowing what to expect.

 The reality that different contexts demand different kinds of voice interactions is another hurdle for companies, said Lisa Falkson, a senior VUI designer at Amazon.
-How people interact with voice assistants at home is vastly different from how they might interact with the technology, say, in a car.
+How people interact with voice assistants at home is vastly different from how they might interact with the technology elsewhere — say, in a car.
 A person is not going to ask for navigation cues in the kitchen.

 Hence why these voice technologies must listen more to learn more.
 It’s also why Amazon is making a huge investment in AI, Falkson said.
 The goal is to make Alexa accessible everywhere — not just at home, and not just through a transactional means of communication.